pipeforce/pipeforce.github.io/docs/guides/forms/040_forms-validation.md

 ```

-If the form is created using workflow form, then one of the following are ways which can be used to implement the required validation rule:
+If the form is created using workflow form, then one of the following are ways which can be used to implement the "required" validation rule:

 1. Local Camunda Modeler: